-Yes, I am one of those lucky people who had the chance to visit Hallstatt.
+Yes, I am one of those lucky people who had the chance to spend a Day in Hallstatt.

 When the day finally came and we drove through the stunning mountains, I was speechless.
 Stopping everytime we saw a lake and me shouting “we must be close, surely we are nearly there..!!”
 I couldn’t handle the excitement.